Erin Baggott - 2023

 Diversionary Cheap Talk: Economic Conditions and US Foreign Policy Rhetoric, 1945-2010 International Interactions, January 2020.
 [PDF] [web]

-Exporting the Tools of Dictatorship: The Politics of China's Technology Transfers to Africa.
-With Brett Carter.
-Circulating as AidData Working Paper 122.
 The Sparks that Become Prairie Fires: Religion and Preference Falsification in China.
 With Brett Carter.
+R&R at Comparative Political Studies.

 When Beijing Goes to Washington: The Effect of Chinese Government Lobbying on US Politics and Media Coverage.